IntelliSOFT-Consulting/openmrs-module-ssemrreports/README.md

-SSEMR Reports
+Ssemr Reports
 ==========================

 Description
 -----------
-Reporting module for SSEMR.
-Contains definitions for artefacts used for generating reports for the SSEMR implementation
+Reporting module for Ssemr.
+Contains definitions for artefacts used for generating reports for the Ssemr implementation

 Building from Source
 --------------------